-How people are creating their own environment, Nick Wates & Charles Knevitt, Penguin, 1987, 0-14-010428-3.
+How people are creating their own environment, Nick Wates & Charles Knevitt, Penguin, 1987.
+0-14-010428-3.

 Overview of movement for community participation in architecture and planning.
-Also in Chinese and Japanese.
-(Text on www.wates.demon.co.uk.)
+Also in Chinese and Japanese (from shop www.nickwates.co.uk).

-Community Design Primer 🚄
+Community Design Primer @

-Randolph T Hester, Ridge Times Press, 1990, 0934203067.
+Randolph T Hester, Ridge Times Press.
+1990, 0934203067.
 Good introduction to community design USA style with do-it-yourself training exercises for the would-be community designer.